-One of the methods of rehabilitation after coronavirus is treatment with mesenchymal stem cells (MSCs), which was effectively used to treat severe COVID-19 associated pneumonia.
+One of the methods of rehabilitation after the coronavirus is treatment with mesenchymal stem cells (MSCs), which were effectively used to treat severe COVID-19 associated pneumonia.
 Therapy based on cell products, together with additional therapies, can give significant results during recovery.

 Initially, the virus infects the cells of the respiratory system, where it causes inflammation and cell death.
 Subsequently, the virus spreads and damages other vital organs and tissues, creating a complex range of pathophysiological changes and symptoms, including respiratory distress, cardiovascular complications, renal failure, etc.

-Although the possibility is quite low, there is also the chance of direct kidney damage (which is associated with cytokine overproduction) in a new coronavirus disease.
+Although the possibility is relatively low, there is also the chance of direct kidney damage (which is associated with cytokine overproduction) in a new coronavirus disease.

 Pulmonary Consequences of COVID-19